alexjoo-kang/protein-properties-predictor-prototype/README.md

-# ProteinPropertiesPredictor
+# protein-properties-predictor-prototype

+## 🤝 Acknowledgment

+This project was created with significant assistance from ChatGPT (OpenAI), which helped in:

+    Designing the code architecture

+    Writing and debugging Python scripts

+    Structuring the machine learning pipeline

+    Generating documentation, including this README

+    Clarifying biological and computational concepts throughout the development process

+I'm grateful for how this AI tool accelerated learning and supported the creative development of this tutorial project.

+## 🔍 About Structural Classification

+⚠️ Important Note on Structural Categories and Thresholds

+This tool currently classifies protein structures into five broad categories based on user-defined thresholds for α-helix (H) and β-sheet (S) content:

+    Dominantly α-helical Proteins (H ≥ 0.5, S < 0.3) → Mostly α-helices

+    Dominantly β-sheet Proteins (S ≥ 0.5, H < 0.3) → Mostly β-sheets

+    α/β Proteins (0.3 ≤ H ≤ 0.5 and 0.3 ≤ S ≤ 0.5) → Intermixed α-helices & β-sheets

+    α+β Proteins (H > 0.3 and S > 0.3, but not in α/β range) → Segregated α and β regions

+    Unstructured / Coil-Dominant Proteins (H < 0.3 and S < 0.3) → Mostly random coils

+These thresholds and class names were chosen for tutorial and demonstration purposes and are not based on standardized structural classification schemes (thus named -prototype).

+🔧 If you are using this tool for real biological analysis, we recommend:

+    Referencing authoritative structural classification databases or literature.

+    Modifying the thresholds and class labels accordingly in the source code (feature_extractor.py, ml_model.py).

+    Optionally retraining the deep learning model to reflect updated class definitions.

 ## 🧬 Overview

-**ProteinPropertiesPredictor** is a Python tool that extracts physicochemical properties from amino acid sequences and predicts their structural class using a deep learning model.
+**protein-properties-predicor-prototype** is a Python tool that extracts physicochemical properties from amino acid sequences and predicts their structural class using a deep learning model.

 This package was built to provide structural classification **even when key tools like Biopython are not available**.
 It works best when online (to access BLASTp), but can still function in offline environments.
 > 🔁 If Biopython fails, BLASTp will still work (as long as internet is available) because BLASTp is handled independently.